Eigenvalue ratios of nonnegatively curved graphs: Information for a better understanding of curvature

-The curvature-dimension inequality (CD-inequality for short) was introduced by Bakry-\'{E}mery \cite{BaEm} as a substitute of the lower Ricci curvature bound of the underlying space.
-It was first studied on graphs by Lin-Yau \cite{LinYau}, see also \cite{JostLiu14}, \cite{ChungLinYau14}.
-Recall that the operators $\Gamma$ and $\Gamma_2$ are defined iteratively as follows.
+The curvature-dimension inequality (CD-inequality for short) was introduced by Bakry and \'{E}mery \cite{BaEm} as a substitute of the lower Ricci curvature bound of the underlying space.
+It was studied on graphs by Schmuckenschl\"ager \cite{Schmuckenschlaeger} and Lin and Yau \cite{LinYau}, see also \cite{JostLiu14}, \cite{ChungLinYau14}.
+The operators $\Gamma$ and $\Gamma_2$ are defined iteratively as follows.

 \begin{definition} For any two functions $f,g: V\rightarrow \mathbb{R}$, we define

 and

 \end{definition}